 The gel-like liquid inside a chloroplast is known as stroma.
 Some species of algae have a cell wall between the inner and outer membranes composed of molecules containing sugars and amino acids.
-The chloroplast’s interior contains various structures, including DNA plasmids and ribosomes, which are tiny protein factories.
+The chloroplast’s interior contains various structures, including DNA plasmids, the thylakoid space, and ribosomes, which are tiny protein factories.

-Thylakoids float freely within the chloroplast’s stroma.
+Thylakoids float freely within the chloroplast’s stroma in a place called the thylakoid space.
 In higher plants, they form a structure called a granum that resembles a stack of coins 10 to 20 high.
 Membranes connect different grana to each other in a helical pattern, though some species have free-floating grana.

 The subsequent steps use the liberated hydrogen ions, or protons, along with atmospheric carbon dioxide to synthesize sugar.
 A process called electron transport makes energy-storage molecules such as ATP and NADPH.
 These molecules power many of the organism’s biochemical reactions.